-The Patient Experience of Care Governance Group (the Governance Group) was established to provide independent advice to the Ministry of Health (the Ministry) and the Health Quality & Safety Commission (the Commission) on the ongoing management of the Adult Inpatient Experience and the Primary Care patient experience surveys.
+The Patient Experience of Care Governance Group (the Governance Group) was established to provide independent advice to the Ministry of Health (the Ministry) and the Commission on the ongoing management of the adult inpatient and the primary care patient experience surveys.
 This includes ensuring the results of the surveys are best used to improve the patient experience at local and national levels.
-The Governance Group also provides governance on the collection, storage, access and use of the survey data until a broader information governance group is established.
+The Governance Group is also providing governance on the collection, storage, access and use of the survey data until a broader information governance group is established.